-All staff receive information about the school's safeguarding arrangements, the school's safeguarding statement, Staff Behaviour Policy (code of conduct), Child Protection and Safeguarding Policy, the role and names of the Designated Safeguarding Lead and their deputy(s), and Keeping Children Safe in Education 2023 part 1 and annex B. Part 2 of this guidance relates to "The Management of Safeguarding" and will be issued to all Governors.
+All staff receive information about the school's safeguarding arrangements, the school's safeguarding statement, Staff Behaviour Policy (code of conduct), Child Protection and Safeguarding Policy, the role and names of the Designated Safeguarding Lead and their deputy(s), and Keeping children safe in education 2024 part 1 and annex B (publishing.service.gov.uk).
+Part 2 of this guidance relates to "The Management of Safeguarding" and will be issued to all Governors.
 Any staff who do not directly work with children will be issued with Annex A of Keeping Children Safe in Education 2023.